ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.4.1**

+- Fixes for Seekers of the Storm:
+	- Partially fixed FakeInventory item count display text tweak not working.
+The new method may cause overlapping text.
+	- Prevented an ItemWard prefab waking up during startup (causes errors now).
+	- Updated dependencies for new patch.
+	- Retargeted changed hook signatures (fixes errors preventing mod load, and notably language token failures).
+- Fixed a NullReferenceException while adding node occupation info to spawned objects.
+- Implemented some C#9 features made available by SotS.

 **7.4.0**

 - Added the CatalogUtil static module, containing `TryGetItemDef` and `TryGetEquipmentDef` methods.